wprig/wprig/CONTRIBUTING.md

 If you want to contribute code to WP Rig, please follow the instructions below:

 ## Office Hours
-WP Rig office hours take place every other Thursday from 12:30 - 1:30 p.m.
-EST, starting January 10, 2019.
+WP Rig office hours take place every other Thursday from 5:30 - 6:30 p.m.
+UTC, starting January 10, 2019.

 Join WP Rig core maintainers to chat about the project, work alongside other devs, discuss ideas, address bugs, and more.